 Consumer demand and price

-The determinants of demand
+The importance of demand

 A demand schedule shows the relationship between price and demand over a hypothetical range of prices.
 For example, the schedule opposite is based on a survey of college students who indicated how many cans of cola they would buy in a week, at various prices.